 What are the materials generally used for packing?

-The materials that generally used for packing are plastic, glass, steel, paper, wood and aluminium.
+The materials generally used for packing are plastic, glass, steel, paper, wood, and aluminum.

 Packing Department in Pharma Industries

 In the pharma industry, the packing department plays a significant role.
 Packing in the pharma industry protects products and provides presentation, identification, usage, and information of the product.

 - Provides protection: The primary purpose of the packing is to protect the product from leaking, breaking, and spoiling.

 - Helps to identify the product: The packing helps to identify the product.

 - Provides information: The primary packing of the product provides complete information about the product, such as its usage, dosage, contents of the product, manufacturing date, expiring date, how to handle it, cautions, etc.

 - Promotes the product: Packing helps to promote the product and attracts people.

 Pharma industries do packaging tests also which include the following tests.

 - Vibration test